Beautiful Ingredient

 Maple Pecan Sauce (optional but highly recommended)

-• ¼ cup pecan butter
+• ¼ cup pecan butter or almond butter

 • ¼ cup maple syrup